 Sea level rise due to ice loss in Antarctica could become a major risk for coastal protection even in the near term, scientists say.

-“The ‘Antarctica Factor’ turns out to be the greatest risk, and also the greatest uncertainty, for sea-levels around the globe,” says lead-author Anders Levermann from the Potsdam Institute of Climate Impact Research (PIK) and Columbia University’s LDEO in New York.
-“While we saw about 19 centimeters of sea-level rise in the past 100 years, Antarctic ice-loss could lead to up to 58 centimeters within this century.
+“The ‘Antarctica Factor’ turns out to be the greatest risk, and also the greatest uncertainty, for sea levels around the globe,” says lead-author Anders Levermann from the Potsdam Institute of Climate Impact Research (PIK) and Columbia University’s LDEO in New York.
+“While we saw about 19 centimeters (7.5 inches) of sea-level rise in the past 100 years, Antarctic ice-loss could lead to up to 58 centimeters (23 inches) within this century.
 Coastal planning cannot merely rely on the best guess.
 It requires a risk analysis.
 Our study provides exactly that: The sea level contribution of Antarctica is very likely not going to be more than 58 centimeters.”

 Large range of estimates makes the results very robust

 The range of sea-level rise estimates from the ‘Antarctica Factor’ provided by the scientists is rather large.
-Assuming that humanity keeps on emitting greenhouse gases as before, the range the scientists call “very likely” to capture the future is between 6 and 58 centimeters for this century.
-If greenhouse gas emissions were to be reduced rapidly, it is between 4 and 37 centimeters.
-Importantly, the difference between a scenario of business-as-usual and a scenario of emissions reductions becomes substantially greater on longer time-scales, hence farther in the future.
+Assuming that humanity keeps on emitting greenhouse gases as before, the range the scientists call “very likely” to capture the future is between 6 and 58 centimeters (2.4 and 23 inches) for this century.
+If greenhouse gas emissions were to be reduced rapidly, it is between 4 and 37 centimeters (1.6 and 14.6 inches).
+Importantly, the difference between a scenario of business-as-usual and a scenario of emissions reductions becomes substantially greater on longer time scales, hence farther in the future.

 The researchers accounted for a number of uncertainties in the computations, from the atmospheric warming response to carbon emissions to oceanic heat transport to the Southern ocean.
 16 ice sheet modeling groups comprised of 36 researchers from 27 institutes contributed to the new study, which was coordinated by PIK.
 A similar study six years earlier had to rely on the output of only five ice sheet models.
 This development reflects the increasing importance of research on the Antarctic ice sheet.